 Female orgasmic disorder

-The causes for the disorder can be either of psychological or physical nature and or both.
+The causes for the disorder can be either of psychological or physical nature, or both.

-Erectile dysfunction is a persistent, occasional or recurrent inability to get and maintain erection, which prevents a man from successfully have a sexual intercourse.
-Some men aren’t able to get an erection at all, others lose it during foreplay or just before the intercourse and some ejaculate before even achieving erection.
+Erectile dysfunction is a persistent, occasional or recurrent inability to get and maintain erection, which prevents a man from successfully having a sexual intercourse.
+Some men aren’t able to get an erection at all, others lose it during foreplay or just before the intercourse.
+And some ejaculate before even achieving erection.

 This condition occurs in both young and physically healthy individuals, as well as older men that previously haven’t experienced such problems.
 Causes for erectile dysfunction are either psychological or physical.